manmuqingshan/MobaTools/README.md

 | | | new method 'getSpeedSteps' returns actual speed
 | | | ESP8266 is now supported ( with limitations regarding stepper mode: only step/dir is possible )
 | | | classnames have changed ( the old names can still be used for compatibility, but should not be used in new sketches)

-### Classes

-#### MoToServo:
-Can control up to 16 servos.
-Compatible with arduino servo lib, but allows to control the speed of the servo.

-#### MoToStepper:
-A class to control stepper motors.
-The arduino sketch is not blocked while the stepper is moving.
-After setting a reference point, the stepper can be positioned absolutely just like a servo.
-But without the angle limitation of 0--180 degrees.
-V1.1: Ramps can be defined to accelerate/decelerate the Stepper.

-#### MoToSoftLed:
-Allows easy softon / softoff of leds.
-It works on all digital outputs.

-#### MoToTimer:
-Allows easy nonblocking timedelays in sketches.
-You don't have to bother with millis() directly

-#### MoToButtons:
-Manage up to 32 buttons and switches with debounce and event handling (pressed, released, short press, long press, click and double click ) in one instance.
-The buttons/switches can be read in via a user callback function.
-This enables matrix arrangements and e.g. I2C port expander to be used.

-#### Additional Info:
-Apart from class MoToButtons, there is no special function that has to be called in the loop frequently.
-You can even use the delay() function in the loop while servos and steppers are moving.

-The library uses Timer1 for all classes (AVR).
-V1.0: from this version on, timer 3 is used instead of timer 1 if available.
-On the STM32F1 platform, timer 4 is used.
-MoToButtons and MoToTimer do not use any timer und should be compatible with all plattforms.

-With ESP8266 waveform creating fuctions, and IO-interrupts are used.
-Because the core functions could not be used for this purpose, the integrated functions tone(), analogWrite() and servo() cannot be used together with MobaTools.
-To overcome this problem, there exists an additional class exclusively for the ESP8266 platform:
-#### MoToPwm ( only ESP8266 ):
-Contains Methods to create pwm and tone outputs.